SimonDedman/msb-lab-manual/README.md

 [More info](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=desktop).

+## General info about site structure & editing

+The Github R project file pertaining to the central *frame* on the first [page](https://simondedman.github.io/msb-lab-manual) (from "Welcome" to the bottom, not including the top and side panes) is `index.qmd`.
+The top and side bits are edited in `_quarto.yml` (chapters are autopopulated: 1 = index.qmd (this file), then alphabetically by qmd filenames in the root folder, pulling the name from the name of the header in each file).
+References are tagged thus: `[@wilson2017]`, corresponding to a bibtext entry added to `references.bib`.
+If creating a new site like this one, also edit `sitemap.xml` and possibly also `robots.txt`.

+Adding more complex stuff than just text is possible and very much encouraged, e.g. the table on the lab members page.
+Look around for existing examples on this site and elsewhere you can copy from rather than trying to bash your head against the wall.
+Also check the [Github actions page](https://github.com/SimonDedman/msb-lab-manual/actions), though this might only be useful for the package owner...

 ## Acknowledgements

 The structure for this manual was forked from Gavin Fay's FayLab manual following [these steps](https://github.com/thefaylab/lab-manual/wiki/Quick-steps-to-making-a-copy-of-the-lab-manual-&-publishing-it) (plus some wrangling to get it to work), which was itself developed as part of the Openscapes Champions program.